 - Children who have risk factors for diabetes and prediabetes should be also be screened.

 In addition to weight, the location of excess fat on the body can be important.
-A waist measurement of 40 inches or more for men and 35 inches or more for women is linked to insulin resistance and increases a person’s risk for Type 2 diabetes.
-This is true even if a person’s BMI falls within the normal range
+A waist measurement of 40 inches or more for men and 35 inches or more for women is linked to insulin resistance and increases a person’s risk for type 2 diabetes.
+This is true even if a person’s body mass index (BMI) falls within the normal range